 Lorne Balfe provides the score which was suitably bombastic giving the film a more epic feel.

-Overall, The Tomorrow War is a massively entertaining film that has enough heart, relatable characters and destruction to make for fun Friday night entertainment.
-It’s not a classic but it’s an enjoyable piece of escapism which I know I talk a bout a lot lately but frankly I need it these days.
+Overall, The Tomorrow War is a massively entertaining film that has enough heart, relatable characters and destruction to make for fun Friday night entertainment (just like online roulette).
+It’s not a classic but it’s an enjoyable piece of escapism which I know I talk about a lot lately but frankly I need it these days.